mwittig/edimax-smartplug/README.md

 * SP2101W: v2.09 and higher
 * SP1101W: v1.05 and higher

+Moreover, please note, the SP-2101W V2 plug is currently not supported.
+ [Issue #14](https://github.com/mwittig/edimax-smartplug/issues/14) contains a link thread with untested and unsupported downgrade instructions.
+Use at your own risk!

 If you have installed the new version and wish to downgrade you can use the [downgrade guide](https://github.com/mwittig/edimax-smartplug/blob/master/Downgrade.md) provided as part of the project.